-- Course information - Enquiries, contracts or order handling, including amendments - Customer feedback, including customer complaints.
+- Course information. - Enquiries, contracts or order handling, including amendments. - Customer feedback, including customer complaints.

-General information to students must be properly documented and visible in a common area such as reception or kitchen facilities.
+General information to students must be properly documented and visible in a common area such as the reception or refreshments area.
 For this purpose, the centre is required to have a wall board where information can be visually and appropriately displayed.
+It is planned that information will also be available via an online resource.

-4. HUMAN RESOURCES
+4. Human resources

 4.1.
-GENERAL
+General